cb109/hunt_showdown_outfitter/README.md

 - When the tool is opened it will auto-load the latest saved/opened file.
 File handling is still pretty clunky: Settings and loadouts must each be saved individually, but the changes are only written to disk when you press the Save button in the top toolbar.
 - The tool has absolutely no idea about Hunt's item system or current game state, it just moves the mouse and clicks and types the text you specified.
 As a result, some situations can not be easily handled, e.g. trying to select the "Knife" will equip the Heavy Knife, as it always matches as first in  the list.
 Use a legendary skin with a more unique name instead.
 - Special ammo is not yet supported.
+- Estimation may not work for your specific scenario: For now it is limited to using the native resolution of your screen.

 ## Development